amaliejvik/it1901-project-pacman/pacMan-application/docs/release3/README.md

 Older code has also been revised, so that no duplicate code is present.
 This involved rewriting certain methods to also be used in tests, using inheritance and moving code out of the controllers.

 ## Comment on implicit storage
-In our program PacMan, we have chosen to use implicit storage, meaning that the user doesn't have to handle the storage process.
-In other words, when a user interacts with the program, such as saving their name, our program automatically determines the appropriate location for storing this data.
-This makes it easier for users to manage their data, since they don't need to worry about the details surrounding the storage process, and therefore giving a more user-friendly experience.
+In our program we chose to use implicit storage, meaning that the user doesn't have to handle the storage process.
+In other words, when a user interacts with the program, such as saving their name, our program automatically determines the appropriate location to store this data.
+This makes it easier for users to manage their data, since they don't need to worry about the details surrounding the storage process.
+We believe this gives a more user-friendly experience.